-Does your child have difficulty breathing?
+Is your child having difficulty breathing?
 Are you noticing a whistling sound each time he breathes out?
 Has this been going on for more than five days?

-Then he may be suffering from Bronchiolitis, an acute throat infection that commonly affects children below the age of two and can lead to partial or complete blockage of airways.
+You better bring him in for a checkup because he may be suffering from bronchiolitis, an acute throat infection that commonly affects children below the age of two and can lead to partial or complete blockage of airways.

 Bronchiolitis is a virus-born illness wherein Respiratory Syncytial Virus (RSV) or rhinovirus causes a severe form of lower respiratory tract infection.

 This virus essentially inflames the bronchioles (a passageway of air connecting the mouth and nose to the lungs), leading to partial or complete blockage of airways, and is often characterized by wheezing (that whistling sound while breathing out).
 And because less oxygen enters the child’s lungs, blood levels in the body also decrease.

 In many cases, hospitalization can ensure the child consumes adequate fluids and is able to breathe without difficulty.
 Many children are also able to get better after a week of treatment.

 Unfortunately, in some cases, bronchiolitis in kids can become fatal.
 Bronchiolitis in babies is more severe, and infants and newborns may find it difficult to fight this viral infection since their immune systems are not yet properly built.
 Thus, it is crucial for parents to learn more about this illness, its symptoms as well as its treatments.

 As mentioned, Bronchiolitis in kids is caused by a virus and breaks out seasonally in different hemispheres.

 For instance, in the Northern hemisphere, Bronchiolitis outbreaks are usually seen between November and April, peaking around January and February.
 While in the Southern hemisphere it may break, this wintertime illness may occur anytime between May and September.